rachel170/tp/docs/UserGuide.md

 * In order to manage flashcards directly, you will need to enter card mode using the `enterDeck` Command.
 </div>

-### Find all flashcards within the deck : `enterDeck`
+### Entering a specified deck: `enterDeck`

-Lists flashcards within your chosen deck.
+Enters card mode and lists flashcards within your chosen deck.

 Format: `enterDeck [DECKNAME]`